 Of course there’s no right or wrong way to go about it.
 There are many different ways to skin this cat and everyone will develop their own system for e-scouting.

-When scouting for big game hunts, these are five basic steps I like to follow:
+When e-scouting for big game hunts, these are the five steps we like to follow: